fundament-audio/S18/README.md

 ## Scope

-The S18 is a **music subwoofer**, best in pairs, crossed **as high as possible (≤ ~80–120 Hz)**.
-It is intentionally *not* a high-crossover, directivity-controlled module — a single 18″ beams too early to integrate cleanly above that.
+The S18 is a **music subwoofer**, best in pairs, crossed **as high as possible (≤ ~80–150/180 Hz)**.
+It is intentionally *not* a high-crossover mid woofer, directivity-controlled module — a single 18″ beams too early to integrate cleanly above that.

 Deep, tactile bass with the cone control and low distortion to be taken seriously — not a home-theatre rumble box.

 ## Proven parts, missing data

 The engineering here isn't novel - that's the point.
-The BMS 18N862 in a sealed ~120 L box is one of the most-trodden paths in serious DIY: documented across a scatter of forum builds, and a driver respected enough that designers like Troels Gravesen run it in their flagship full-range systems.
+The BMS 18N862 in a sealed ~120 L box is one of the most-trodden paths in serious DIY: documented across a scatter of forum builds, people raving about it, and a driver respected enough that designers like Troels Gravesen run it in their flagship full-range systems.
 The materials are known-good.
 By every account that exists, this driver is fast, low-distortion and properly excellent.

 What's never existed is that knowledge in **one place, built to one spec, and measured to a published protocol** — instead of six forum posts and a dead image host.